EsraaRgb/MyGoFoSystem/README.txt

-this is a System for booking a playground for players and Owners GoFoSystem --> contain all project files, classes, source code, and java doc file src--> contain 9 files, 8 classec and a main class
+this is a System for booking a playground for players and Owners GoFoSystem --> contain all project files, classes, source code, and java doc file src--> contain 9 files, 8 classec and a main class For Example:Class Register Playground is for input a playground into a system and input his info